Neural-Systems-at-UIO/LocaliView/Docs/WebAlign.rst

 2. Select the atlas orientation that best fits your sections using the drop-down menu in the Control Panel (coronal, sagittal or horizontal).
 This adjusts the plane through the atlas template for all the sections.

 3. Select a section to register in the filmstrip.
 Start with the first and last sections in the series (see tip below).
 The Main Window shows the selected image with an atlas overlay.
-The colour of the image border reflects the registration status (white - not registered, orange - in progress, green - registered).
+The colour of the image border reflects the registration status (white - not registered, pink - in progress, green - registered).

 .. tip::  It is recommended to register one section in the beginning of the series and one section in the end of the series as the first step in the registration process.
 This is because WebAlign automatically updates the position of remaining sections based on the section numbering, making the registration process more efficient.